History

 2022

-Inauguration of the new south wing of Ospedale Beata Vergine in Mendrisio.
-Modern, welcoming and functional spaces to better meet the health needs of the region by focusing on quality and proximity medicine.
+Inauguration of the new south wing of the Ospedale Beata Vergine in Mendrisio.
+Modern, welcoming, and functional spaces designed to best meet the region’s healthcare needs by focusing on high-quality, community-based care.

 • Lugano Hospital